 Among the early benefits of artificial intelligence systems, machine learning and natural language processing have the potential to transform customer service processes that are too often frustrating for customers and expensive for web hosts and service providers.
 A number of tools are currently available to enable companies to overhaul their interactions with customers contacting them for help by telephone or over the internet.

-Customer service or sales call often require that customers listen to menus of options and provide information–sometimes more than once–before a company representative even begins helping them.
+Customer service or sales call often require that customers listen to menus of options and provide information–sometimes more than once–before a company representative even begin helping them.
 This experience can cause frustration, even when successful in the end.

 Advanced automation services leveraging AI provide an alternative approach.
 For example, chat and messaging services like Facebook Messenger and Kik offer chatbots, which simulate human conversation through AI.
 More than 100,000 chatbots were created in their first year of availability on Messenger, according to VentureBeat.
 A survey by Oracle found that 80 percent of companies will be using chatbots by 2020, Business Insider reports.

-Below are some of the options, web hosts and service providers can use to enhance customer service experiences, without making massive investments in call centers and teams of expert representatives.
+Below are some of the AI Chabot options, web hosts and service providers can use to enhance customer service experiences, without making massive investments in call centers and teams of expert representatives.
 Each option emphasizes its delivery of real-time analytics, easy-to-use data dashboards, and support for multiple languages.

 The Amazon Lex chatbot platform integration with Amazon Connect reached general availability at the end of June.
-This integration allows Lex chatbots, which use the same conversational technology as Amazon Alexa, to connect with customer databases and software applications to perform tasks.
+This integration allows Lex chatbots, which use the same conversational technology like Amazon Alexa, to connect with customer databases and software applications to perform tasks.
 Lex passes issues it is unable to resolve to human representatives along with full customer information, and the system keeps interactions consistent to avoid errors.

 Customer engagement is also one of the skills IBM has had Watson learn, to power Watson Virtual Agent.
-It includes pre-trained industry and domain knowledge, an engagement metrics dashboard, and deep analytics capabilities.
+It includes the pre-trained industry and domain knowledge, an engagement metrics dashboard, and deep analytics capabilities.
 Watson Virtual Agent is available for a free 30-day trial, and, like all of Big Blue’s products, it is supported by a huge community and library of docs.

 Twyla is a mobile-focused AI chatbot provider.
 It works on a variety of channels, including Facebook Messenger, Amazon Alexa, Google Assistant, WeChat, and Telegram, as well as over the web.
 It’s AI learns from uploaded chat logs, and it can be configured to provide the best options, answers and conversational tone.